DarthFubuMVC/fubumvc/docs/source/topics/other/ravendb.rst

 Installation
 ____________
-To get started, you will need a FubuMVC project :doc:`getting-started`, add RavenDB to your references.
+To get started, you will need a FubuMVC project :ref:`getting-started`, add RavenDB to your references.
 You can download RavenDB from:
 `RavenDB Download Page`_, or simply install it via the nuget package manager::
     Install-Package RavenDB